 This two place training glider was the first club owned fiberglass ship.
 It has served us well and is used for advanced student training and general member flying around the field.
 It tends to “drive” heavier than most gliders but it is a solid ship and one that most glider pilots get their first taste of fiberglass performance in.
 You can read more about the Grob 103 Twin Astir here.

 The venerable all metal frame and fabric covered 2-33’s are the back bone of the CCSC fleet.
 Most students start out training in this rugged glider.
 The CCSC has a long history with this ship and at one time was even the local dealer.
 You can read more about the Schweizer 2-33 here.

 Another venerable all metal frame and fabric covered sailplane, the 1-26E, is part of our CCSC fleet.
 This single seat sailplane is available to both students (will need and instructor sign off) and certificated pilot members at CCSC.
 You can read more about the Schweizer 1-26 here.

 — Our Tow Planes —

 Piper PA-25 Pawnee (Own – 3)

 The PA-25 Pawnee is one of the most popular tow planes in the world.
 Originally built for crop dusting, the conversion to a tow plane was made easy because of it’s solid flying characteristics, 230+ HP engine and general all around toughness.
-With all this going for it, it can aero-tow almost any sailplane, some weighing up to 1600 lbs.
+With all this going for it, it can aero-tow all but the most specialized sailplanes that weigh up to 1600 lbs.
 The CCSC has three of these planes; a B model, C model and D model to round out our tug fleet.
 You can read more about the Pawnee PA-25 here.
-This is the Pawnee D-Model Pilot Operations Handbook (POH).